One of my biggest deal when approaching new features in Rails is the correct answer to the question “how should I test this?“.

 end

-Now that you know how to get access to the named scope options, should probably avoid wasting resources creating new records and running active record queries.
-Just because you are writing test it doesn’t mean you don’t need to care about performances or execution time.
+Now that you know how to get access to the named scope options, you should probably avoid wasting resources creating new records and running ActiveRecord queries.
+Just because you are writing tests it doesn't mean you don't need to care about performance or execution time.

 So far, this is the best way I found to test ActiveRecord named scopes.
 Do you know a better one?